Best Canadian bank accounts for non-residents [2026]

 Revolut account

-💡 Great for: Choosing from different account tiers to suit your personal transaction needs, with 25+ supported currencies and debit cards
+💡 Choose from different account tiers to suit your personal transaction needs, with 25+ supported currencies and debit cards

 Revolut offers services in many countries globally - although it’s important to note that you can’t currently open a Revolut account if you’re a Canadian resident.